Edward H. Rulloff

-John Edward Howard Rulloff (also known as Ruloff, Rulofson, or Rulloffson, as well as several aliases; 1819/1820 – May 18, 1871) was a Canadian-born American medical doctor, lawyer, schoolmaster, photographer, inventor, carpet designer, phrenologist, and philologist, in addition to a career criminal and serial killer.
-This dichotomy was exemplified in the title of his 1871 biography, The Man of Two Lives!.
+John Edward Howard Rulloff (also known as Ruloff, Rulofson, or Rulloffson, as well as several aliases; 1819/1820 – May 18, 1871) was a Canadian-born American polymath and serial killer.
+This dichotomy was exemplified in the title of a 1871 biography, The Man of Two Lives!.
 He was also known as "The Genius Killer".

-Rulloff's brain is said to be the second largest brain on record, with a volume of 1673 cm^{3}.
-It can be seen on display at the Wilder Brain Collection in the psychology department of Cornell University in Ithaca, New York.
+Rulloff's brain is said to be among the largest on record.

 Early life

 Rulloff was born near Saint John, New Brunswick, to Danish immigrant parents.
 His brother was photographer William Rulofson.
-Rulloff's "two lives" were both premature: by the time he was twenty years old, he had already worked in a law firm and served two years in prison for embezzlement.
+Rulloff's "two lives" were both premature: by the time he was twenty years old, he had already worked in a law firm and served two years in prison for embezzlement and suspected arson to cover up his crimes.
 In 1842 he moved to Dryden in Upstate New York, where he worked as a school teacher and studied botanical medicine with Dr. Henry W. Bull.
 The following year, Rulloff impulsively married Bull's seventeen-year-old cousin, Harriet Schutt, with no formal courtship and against the wishes of Schutt's family, who considered him beneath their station.